rooftops, church tower with trees in coimbra

 5. The delicious food and drink in Coimbra

-cobblestone street lined with buildings with sails overhead and couple eating at table and chairs in Coimbra
+cobblestone street lined with buildings with sails overhead and couple eating at table and chairs in visit Coimbra

-What makes Coimbra worth visiting?
-The food!
 You won’t find any fine dining or Michelin-starred restaurants in Coimbra like you might in Lisbon or Porto.
 Coimbra has something way better – authentic restaurants serving traditional cuisine.
 And, is it ever good!

 Coimbra has a rich culinary tradition, and you’ll find a range of local specialties to try, such as roasted suckling pig or chanfana (goat stew).
-Being vegetarian, the chef made Migas for me (every region in Portugal has their own version) and Bacalhau for my husband (mostly vegetables and cod fish).
+Being vegetarian, the chef made Migas for me (every region in Portugal has its own version) and Bacalhau for my husband (mostly vegetables and cod fish).

 Coimbra is also known for its wine, such as the Bairrada and Dão wines, which I had in a very big Sangaria!
 Yum!